Week 3: Genome Analytics

 permissions to be executable prior to running your workflow.

-You have already seen a small example of a script being incorporated into a nextflow workflow when you completed the extract_regions.py and its associated module.
+You have already seen a small example of a script being incorporated into a nextflow workflow when you used the extract_regions.py and its associated module.
 Please refer back to this when developing this new script.

 Take a look at the provided skeleton of a script in bin/